 Margaret Johnson married John Edward Castellaw in 1854 when she was 18.

-Before she died 18 Apr 1879 at age 34, she had four children: Mary L., William R., Dicy A. and Joseph Dawson.
+Before she died April 18, 1879 at age 34, she had four children: Mary L., William R., Dicy A. and Joseph Dawson.
 In addition to Margaret, three of their four children died around the same time.

-Her widower, John, who was 37, then married 19-year-old Mattie Coleman and together, they had four children: James Ebenezer, John Edward, Benjamin Wesley and Margaret.
-Mattie died 12 Jun 1886 at age 35.
+Widower John, who was 37, then married 19-year-old Mattie Coleman and together, they had four children: James Ebenezer, John Edward, Benjamin Wesley and Margaret.
+Mattie died June 12, 1886 at age 35.

-John Edward Castellaw died 16 Nov 1896 in Haywood County and is burried in the Castellaw Family Cemetery in Crockett County.
+John Edward Castellaw died Nov.
+16, 1896 in Haywood County and is buried in the Castellaw Family Cemetery in Crockett County.

 Headstones of Benjamin Wesley Castellaw, John Edward Castellaw, Mary Castellaw, Margaret Johnson Castellaw and John Edward Castellaw in the Castellaw Cemetery in Crockett County.

 |Johnson||Dicey||1838||Haywood County, TN (in an area later changed to Crockett Co.)|

 |Johnson||Sallie H.||1838||Haywood County, TN (in an area later changed to Crockett Co.)||John B. Sanders

 |Johnson||Charles Randall Jr.||1840||Haywood County, TN (in an area later changed to Crockett Co.)||Ida Elizabeth McCalpin